-At some point a bill is slapped on the table, for $22.
+At some point, a bill is slapped on the table, for $22.
 Coming to the end of my fourth mug of coffee, I place a $20bill and a $10 bill on the table.
 The waiter whisks smoothly past to pick it up.
 “You want change?’ he asks.
 The service industry is alive and well in New York.

 Eventually, I am joined by Man, who had been snowed in on Long Island, and breakfast has to become a more mundane meal before he heads off to work.
 We were lucky that our apartment allowed for ‘proper’ cooking, with a working hob and oven.
 This is not necessarily standard in this city– many young professionals don’t cook and survive with a fridge, a hob, and a microwave.

 I’ve had a love affair with Whole Food markets for a decade or two.
 I know they will stock ‘hormone-free’ protein, a wide variety of vegetables and the essential double brown bags-to-go.
 I’m in luck and find there’s a store on 3rd Avenue and 88th Street, four blocks away.
 It becomes my mecca, where I stock up on bison steaks, hot Italian sausages, rainbow chard, even wonky caramel coloured parsnips and purple carrots.
-On one occasion I do try the K-foods market just around the corner, but not only is there only one packet of hormone free chicken legs, but at the till the packers are still double bagging in plastic.
+On one occasion I do try the K-foods market just around the corner, but not only is there only one packet of hormone free chicken legs, the packers are still double bagging in plastic.
 The environmental argument has not been won in this city.

 In London, I make multi grain rolls for breakfast, in New York we ate Whole Food’s bagels, our favourites being pumpernickel or rye.
 They are chewy on the outside, and soft on the inside, the rye is chocolate brown and bursting with flavour and the pumpernickel ones are studded with caraway seeds.